openelections/dashboard/dashboard/docs/glossary.md

 The date an election begins.
 Most elections begin and end on a single day.

 ###### State Officers
-Executive-level statewide offices (other than governor).
+Executive-level statewide offices (in addition to governor).
 Some examples include Attorney General, Treasurer and Secretary of State, although office titles can vary by state.
 Usually elected on the same date as the governor.

 ###### State Legislative Reporting Level
 Results tabulated by state legislative district for a state-wide or federal race.
 A state legislative district elects one or more members of the state legislature.